 How to Install End Molding

 Using end molding is a great way to transition from laminate or hardwood to another type of flooring or door.
 End molding looks like an "L" shape and it fits over the edge of the laminate or wood to give it a finished look.
-This is a commonly used transition piece when coming up to carpet, an outside door, or even a fireplace.
+This is a commonly used transition piece when coming up to a carpet, an outside door, or a fireplace.
 They keep the edge of the laminate or wood from being exposed and help hold the laminate in place.
-Installing end molding is a simple process that can be done without the assistance from a professional.
-Here are the basics of how to install end molding.
+Installing end molding is a simple process that can be done without any assistance from a professional contractor.
+Here are the basics of how to install end molding yourself.

-Most of the time, the laminate or hardwood is going to meet in a small door.
-However, sometimes it will meet in a very big opening.
-You need to know exactly how wide the opening is so that you can make a detailed cut on the end molding.
-Take the tape measure and get the accurate measurement to the smallest interval that you can.
+Most of the time, the laminate or hardwood is going to meet at a small door.
+Sometimes, however, it will meet in the middle of a very large opening.
+You need to know exactly how wide the opening is so you can make a detailed cut on the end molding.
+Use a tape measure to get an accurate measurement to make it the smallest interval you can.

-Once you have the appropriate measurement, you need to cut the mark the molding to the right dimension for your cut.
-Take your tape measure and measure the appropriate distance on it.
+Once you have the appropriate measurement, mark the molding to the right dimension for your cut.
+Use your tape measure to measure the appropriate distance on it.
 Take your pencil and make a mark on both sides of the molding at the appropriate measurement.

 Installing the molding will be different depending on which type of transition you have.
 Some end molds have a metal track that goes down into the floor and some do not.
-If you have a metal track, you can nail it down into a wood sub floor and then place the end mold into it.
-If you are on a concrete sub floor or do not have a track, you can adhere the transition with liquid nails to the floor.
-This will do a good job of holding the transition in place.
+If you have a metal track, you can nail it down into a wood subfloor and then place the end mold into it.
+If you are on a concrete subfloor or do not have a track, you can adhere it to the transition with liquid nails to the floor.
+This will do an excellent job of holding the transition securely in place.